jiujiucs17/DSP2021-Team-D2/README.md

 ### 2. Alternative way: Using PyCharm to run the code as a project
 1. Download the DataSystemProject_prototype folder.
 2. Open the folder as a project in PyCharm.
-3. In PyCharm, choose a python venv as the project's python interpreter, and configure the venv to meet the environment reqirement(if needed).
+3. In PyCharm's Run/Debug configurations, choose a python venv as the project's python interpreter, and configure the venv to meet the environment reqirement(if needed).
+Then set the "Sript Path" to the path to main.py
 4. Run the project from PyCharm.

 ## File Structure